PaulmannLighting/ezsp/ARCHITECTURE.md

 - protocol/flow-specific failures (`InvalidCommand`, `ProtocolVersionMismatch`, etc.)

 Because command traits all return `Result<_, Error>`, failures propagate consistently across all layers.

-### Defragmentation Subsystem

-`Defragment` is implemented for `BTreeMap<u8, Transaction>` and reconstructs fragmented APS messages from EZSP incoming messaging callbacks.

-- Initial fragment creates a transaction.
-- Follow-up fragments update the transaction by sequence.
-- Completion yields `DefragmentedMessage`.
-- Invalid ordering or duplicates produce typed `DefragmentationError`.

-This subsystem is used by the Zigbee event translator path to rebuild full APS payloads before conversion.

 ## `ashv2` Feature Architecture